'Tis the day for re-gifting – the presents that go straight up for sale online

 • A petrol voucher for someone without a car

-But the most talked-about weird listing was an "artwork" consisting of a banana duct-taped to a wall, a tongue-in-cheek nod to Maurizio Cattelan’s infamous piece Comedian, which once sold for over US$6 million (NZ$10.4 million).
+One of 2024's most talked-about weird listings was an "artwork" consisting of a banana duct-taped to a wall, a tongue-in-cheek nod to Maurizio Cattelan’s infamous piece Comedian, which once sold for over US$6 million (NZ$10.4 million).

 In 2023, even stranger listings hit the site, including a $500 vintage cast-iron chicken and a bike gifted to someone who didn’t actually know how to ride one.